AdobeDocs/experience-manager-cloud-service.en/help/operations/best-practices-for-querying-and-indexing.md

 ## Queries with large result sets
 Although it is recommended to avoid queries with a large result set, there are valid cases where large result must be processed.
 Often the size of result is not known upfront, thus some precautions should be taken to make the processing reliable.

-* the query should not be executed within a request; instead the query should be executed as part of a Sling Job or a workflow.
-These are better suited to deal with a possible larger runtime.
+* the query should not be executed within a request; instead the query should be executed as part of a Sling Job or an AEM workflow.
+These do not have any limitations in their total runtime, and are re-started in case the instance goes down during the processing of the query and its result.
 * To overcome the query limit of 100'000 nodes read you should consider to use [Keyset Pagination](https://jackrabbit.apache.org/oak/docs/query/query-engine.html#Keyset_Pagination) and split the query in multiple sub-queries.